ashherr/tiat/README.md

-# tiat
+# TIAT
 the intersection of art &amp; technology

-TIAT is a small event series in San Francisco for creative technologists to share personal projects.
+TIAT is a salon series in San Francisco for creative technologists to share personal projects.

 put on by [ash](https://imempowa.com/)